aoifekeane001/pands_project/README.md

 * import matplotlib.pyplot as plt

 Import Fisher's Iris data set (CSV) file:
+Data set downloaded from Kaggle (https://www.kaggle.com/datasets/uciml/iris) Saved to local Downloads folder on C drive
+Imported the data set to Jupyter notebook as follows:
 * iris_data=pd.read_csv ('Iris.csv')

 ##### Data Preparation
 Remove unwanted and redundant values, converting it into the right format, and making it ready for analysis by doing the following: